CandanUmut/Precomputed-Relational-Universe/PRU-GATE.md

 ```
 Rules → Relations → Consciousness → Mind → Body → Action ↺ Relations
 ```
+The Efficiency Principle: Relational Reality

+A key discovery in our theoretical and simulated frameworks is that reality does not scale linearly with the number of particles.
+With ~1.66 × 10⁷⁹ particles in the observable universe, brute-force computation would be impossible.

+Instead, the universe operates on a relational database model:

+Particles do not simulate every interaction — they reference precomputed relations.

+The universe behaves like a relational graph, not a sequential program.

+Constants such as G and behaviors like gravity emerge from relational scaling, not isolated force laws.

+This discovery implies:

+Efficiency: Reality is fast because it accesses pre-linked relational data.

+Compression: The structure is encoded with minimal information to reproduce large-scale effects.

+Consciousness interface: When mind aligns with relational structure, resonance becomes possible.

+This is the foundational logic behind PRU-Gate’s architecture.
 ---

 ## Milestones & Phases